aqsandy/CourseGram_open/client/README.md

 START

+First, you should copy all files under folder client to your http server folder, or you can simply open 'index.html'.
 The app starts immediately on the home page in which a user is prompted to select a program they are interested in viewing.
 In our case we will be using the Major in Architecture program which gives us a good template for viewing our diagrams.

+For server side, you need to run "npm start" under the server folder in command line(or bash on unix-like system) with necessary package installed.

 LOGIN